Christopher Chope: Parliamentary career

 Chope was elected as an MP at the 1983 general election for Southampton Itchen where he defeated the Social Democratic Party (and previously Labour) MP Bob Mitchell by 5,290 votes and became the first Conservative MP for Southampton Itchen since the constituency was created in 1950.

-Chope was appointed as the parliamentary private secretary to Peter Brooke, the Minister of State at the Treasury in 1986, before being promoted by Margaret Thatcher to serve in her government as the parliamentary under-secretary of state at the Department for the Environment later in the same year, where he was responsible for steering through the Council Tax legislation, the replacement for the disastrous and derided Poll tax, which was withdrawn after a massive popular revolt.
+Chope was appointed as the parliamentary private secretary to Peter Brooke, the Minister of State at the Treasury in 1986, before being promoted by Margaret Thatcher to serve in her government as the parliamentary under-secretary of state at the Department for the Environment later in the same year, where he was responsible for steering through the Council Tax legislation, the replacement for the community charge or Poll tax, which was withdrawn after a popular revolt.
 He was moved under the leadership of John Major to serve in the same rank at the Department of Transport from 1990 until he lost his Southampton Itchen seat to John Denham at the 1992 general election.

-Following his defeat, Chope took up a consultancy with Ernst & Young in 1992, but was re-elected at the 1997 general election for the Christchurch constituency.
+Following his defeat, Chope took up a consultancy as a thought leadership advisor with Ernst & Young in 1992, but was re-elected at the 1997 general election for the Christchurch constituency.
 In 1997, he became a spokesman on the Environment, Transport and the Regions as well as being the Vice Chairman of the Conservative Party under William Hague, but left the frontbench later that year when he became a member of the Trade and Industry Select committee.
 He returned to the frontbench after the 2001 election as a spokesman on the Treasury.
 In 2002, he moved to Transport, then left frontbench politics after the 2005 general election.
 He currently serves on the Panel of Chairs.

-Chope was chairman of the Thatcherite Conservative Way Forward group.
+Chope was chairman of the Thatcherite Conservative Way Forward group between 2001 and 2009.

 During the expenses scandal of 2009, it emerged that Chope claimed £136,992 in parliamentary expenses in 2007–8.
 This included claiming £881 to repair a sofa.

-On 11 October 2011, Chope questioned the time allotted to a debate on MPs' pensions.
-Because this debate came before a debate into the Hillsborough disaster inquiry, it was reported that Chope had threatened to delay the inquiry, leading to widespread criticism of Chope's actions.

 Chope was criticised following remarks made on 17 January 2013 when he referred to House of Commons dining room staff as "servants" in a speech.

 Chope was appointed a Knight Bachelor in the 2018 New Year Honours for political and public service.
 Following the 2024 general election, Chope was appointed as acting Second Deputy Chairman of Ways and Means.